Skip to main content

 There are currently three modes asadm supports.

-• Log-analyzer: In this mode, asadm works on aerospike server log files instead of running cluster.
+• Log-analyzer: In this mode, asadm works offline on aerospike server log files instead of running cluster.
 We can enable this mode by setting -l parameter.
 For a tutorial on commands to use in this mode see the Log-analyzer Mode Commands.

 Command File Format

-• Command should end with ;.
+• Commands should end with ;.

 • File should have commands for single mode.

-• For single line comment use //
+• For single-line comments use //

 Example: